-- 1. Corneal Cross Linking (CXL) - a.
-An increase of at least 1 diopter, within 24 months in the steepest keratometry meridian; or, - b.
-An increase of at least 1 diopter within 24 months, in astigmatism as measured by manifest refraction; or, - c.
-A reduction in best corrected visual acuity of one line within 24 months, due to keratoconus or related corneal ectasias; and, - d.
+- 1. Corneal Cross Linking (CXL)^{2 3 4} - a.
+An increase of at least 1 diopter in the steepest keratometry meridian, within 24 months; or, - b.
+An increase of at least 1 diopter in astigmatism as measured by manifest refraction, within 24 months: or. - c.
+A reduction in the best spectacle corrected visual acuity of one line within 24 months, due to keratoconus or related corneal ectasias; and, - d.
 Corneal thickness greater than 300 microns; and, - e.
 Clear central cornea; and, - f.
 Non pregnant status - 2.
-Implantation of corneal ring segments (e.g., Intacs®) - a.
+Implantation of corneal ring segments (e.g., Intacs® or allogenic ring segments) - a.
 Contact lens therapy has failed to achieve or stabilize functional vision; or, - b.
 Contact lens therapy is intolerable regardless of achieving functional vision; and, - c.
 The central cornea is clear; and, - d.
 The corneal thickness is 400 micros or greater; and, - e.
 The patient is 21 years or older. - f.
-The only remaining alternative therapy is penetrating keratoplasty.2 - 3.
+The only remaining alternative therapy is penetrating keratoplasty. - 3.
 Lamellar Keratoplasty/Deep Anterior Lamellar Keratoplasty (DALK) and Penetrating Keratoplasty (PK) are medically necessary when the following occurs:

-&lt;sup>1 Cankaya, 2024 and Polido, 2022.
+2 Cankaya, 2024 and Polido, 2022.